glygener/glygen-backend-datasetviewer/README.md

 download (for example 2.0.2), and go to the "api" subdirectory to run the python script to download from that release.
 Since this will take long, use nohup as shown below.
   ```
-  nohup python3 download_data.py -v {VER} > logfile.log &
+  nohup python3 download_data.py -s {SERVER} -v {VER} > logfile.log &
   ```
+where {SERVER} can be dev, tst, beta or prd.
 It is also important that you download all legacy releases since the application allows access to datasets from older releases.

 ## Step-2: Starting the mongodb container
 From the "api" subdirectory, run the python script given to build and start a mongodb container:
   ```
-  python3 start_mongodb_container.py
+  python3 start_mongodb_container.py -s {SERVER}
   docker ps
   ```
 The last command should list docker containers and you should see one named